esmith80/movie-awards/documentation/project_blog.md

+MARCH 3RD, 2021
+spent 2-3 hours re-doing the layout so the nominations are at the top and also changed the colour scheme

 MARCH 1, 2021
 spent about 3 hours on CSS breakpoints and different browser window widths and heights there is undoubtedly a better way to do this, but i managed to align the type-ahead results